Mabelle Biggart: Career

 Biggart had an intense, highly strung nature, and was not robust.
 Her close application to her profession and her studies more than once forced her to rest.
 She held several important positions in colleges and seminaries, and for five years, she had charge of rhetoric and elocution in the West High School, Cleveland, Ohio.
 A bronchial trouble sent her to Denver, Colorado, where she was instrumental in building up an institution called the Woman's Polytechnic Institute.
 She gave part of each week to that work, and the remainder was employed in the State College in Fort Collins, Colorado, 72 miles from Denver.

+In 1890, she was in charge of the department of elocution at the Chautauqua assembly of Glen Park, Palmer Lake, Colorado.
 During the summer of 1891, she took part in a number of Chautauqua engagements.
 For about two years, the Colorado climate proved beneficial to her, but eventually, the high altitude caused extreme nervous troubles and necessitated another change.
 She entered upon a new line of dramatized readings from her own interpretations of French, German and English masterpieces.
 A tour of the United States was undertaken, accompanied by her friend, Miss Marie Louise Gumaer, contralto.